-One of the most popular non-GAAP measures is earnings before interest, tax, depreciation and amortization (EBITDA).
-Through EBITDA, the analysts understand the operating performance of the company, exclusive of tax, financing and accounting decisions of the organization.
+One of the most popular non-GAAP measures is earnings before interest, tax, depreciation, and amortization (EBITDA).
+Through EBITDA, the analysts understand the operating performance of the company, exclusive of tax, financing, and accounting decisions of the organization.

 EBITDA is calculated as – EBIT +Depreciation +Amortization.

 Under EBITDA, the company adds back non-cash expenses such as depreciation and amortization to the firm’s operating income.
-Analysts, therefore, get a clear picture of the operating decisions made by the company by excluding the impact of non-operating decisions, such as interest expenses, external factors and tax rates.
+Analysts, therefore, get a clear picture of the operating decisions made by the company by excluding the impact of non-operating decisions, such as interest expenses, external factors, and tax rates.

 As per SEC guidelines, the companies need to reconcile their non-GAAP measures to the closest GAAP financial measure.
-For instance, a company that is looking to report EBITDA in its financial statement would also need to provide the reconciliation to report its net earnings as to GAAP.
+For instance, a company looking to report EBITDA in its financial statement would also need to provide the reconciliation to report its net earnings as to GAAP.

 Why Companies use Non-GAAP?